junxit/us-congress-bills-114/metadata.md

 - 2015-11-16 — Placed on the Union Calendar, Calendar No. 256.
 - 2015-11-16 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-335.
 - 2015-11-16 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-335.
+- 2015-11-30 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-11-30 — Considered as unfinished business. (consideration: CR H8433)
+- 2015-11-30 — Considered under suspension of the rules. (consideration: CR H8429-8431)
+- 2015-11-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2270.
+- 2015-11-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-11-30 — Mr. LaMalfa moved to suspend the rules and pass the bill, as amended.
+- 2015-11-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 2 (Roll no. 645). (text: CR H8430)
+- 2015-11-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 2 (Roll no. 645).(text: CR H8430)
+- 2015-11-30 — The title of the measure was amended.
+Agreed to without objection.